music-computing/amads/docs/core.rst

 Well-Formed Scores
 ~~~~~~~~~~~~~~~~~~

-Score structure is not enforced (it is up to the developer), but AMADS functions will return well-formed scores in either of the "full" score or the "flattened" score forms shown above.
+Score structure is not enforced (it is up to the developer), but AMADS
+functions expect well-formed scores in either of the "full" score or
+the "flattened" score forms shown above.

-A well-formed score will have events belonging to a parent (EventGroup) in time order.
+A well-formed score will have events belonging to a parent
+(EventGroup) in time order.

 Rests objects are created when scores are read from MusicXML, but MIDI
 has no representation for rests and the MIDI file reader does not
 insert Rest objects.
 Generally, you should ignore Rests since Notes
-all have ``onset``\s, so Rests are not needed for timing.
+all have ``onset``\s.
+Rests are not needed for timing.

 Tempo, Time, Duration